CV

 Kate is Assistant Curator at Harwood Museum of Art in Taos, New Mexico, where she curated three-part exhibition series The Same Place at the Same Time, featuring local creative communities who engage with wood-fire ceramics, volunteer radio, and Taos Pueblo foodways.
 At Harwood she also contributed significantly to Unearthing Futures / Desenterrando Futuros, an exhibition that explores adobe as a living practice linking art, architecture, and ancestral knowledge across the Americas.
 Unearthing Futures features Gabriel Chaile, rafa esparza, Santino Gonzales, Joanna Keane Lopez, Ronald Rael, and Christine Howard Sandoval.

-Kate holds a Bachelor of Arts degree in Art History from Columbia University, New York (2023).
-She has previously held internships at David Zwirner Gallery and Eric Firestone Gallery, as well as having worked as an editor of Barnard College’s Journal of Art Criticism.
+Kate holds a BA in Art History from Columbia College, Columbia University, New York (2023).
+She has previously held internships at David Zwirner Gallery and Eric Firestone Gallery, as well as having worked as an editor of Barnard College’s Journal of Art Criticism (JAC).
 She was a 2022 Ratrock Magazine featured artist and has participated in numerous residencies, including Loma Serena, Virreina (San Gil, Colombia, 2024) and Piso Termico, Virreina (Bogotá, Colombia, 2026).